 Teachers from grades K-12

-In 2020 we trained over 250 teachers across Florida.
+In 2020, we trained over 250 teachers across Florida.
 We also had teachers participate in our teacher workshops from all over the world.
-Cleo is a proud partner of the Miami-Dade County public school system, the 4th largest school district in the united states, incorporating climate across the curriculum to their steam schools.
-Each year during earth week, we also host three online climate trainings for teachers & students to amplify climate literacy in the classrooms!
+CLEO is a proud partner of the Miami-Dade County Public School system, the 4th largest school district in the United States, incorporating climate across the curriculum in their STEAM schools.
+Each year during Earth Week, we also host three online climate trainings for teachers & students to amplify climate literacy in the classrooms!

-Florida High School Students (A teacher is needed to sponsor CLIP in the school)
+Florida High School Students in Miami-Dade and Broward County (A teacher is needed to sponsor a GCC in the school).